openstack-archive/fuel-library/docs/pages/0030-supported-software-versions.rst

 .. contents:: :local:

-Fuel has been tested and is guaranteed with the following software components:
+Fuel has been tested and is guaranteed to work with the following software components:

 * OS
     * CentOS 6.3